-The CV Pilot Project will, at its core, provide key information to the drivers through five on-board applications: (1) Forward Collision Warning (FCW); (2) I2V Situational Awareness; (3) Distress Notification (DN); (4) Work Zone Warning (WZW); and (5) Spot Weather Impact Warning (SWIW).
+The CV Pilot Project will, at its core, provide key information to the drivers through five on-board applications: (1) Forward Collision Warning (FCW); (2) I2V Situational Awareness; (3) Distress Notification (DN) [Not in Phase 4 Scope]; (4) Work Zone Warning (WZW); and (5) Spot Weather Impact Warning (SWIW).
 In addition, the CV Pilot project will support overall traffic management and traveler information services offered by WYDOT.
 These applications are explained in more detail in Section 4.5.
 Physical Architectural Views by Application and Support Functions.